-How to Use Metaphors in Sales to Closer More Deals
+How to Use Metaphors in Sales to Close More Deals

-In this episode of Inbound Sales Journey, Gray and Ryan talk about how to use metaphors to close more deals.
+In this episode of Inbound Sales Journey, Gray and Ryan talk about using metaphors to close more deals.

-There’s a lot of jargon in modern marketing and clients may not have the best grasp at what you’re getting at.
+There’s a lot of jargon in modern marketing, and clients may not have the best grasp of what you’re getting at.

-A confused prospect is one that is not likely to buy.
+A confused prospect is not likely to buy.

 To overcome this sales hurdle, one tactic to use is metaphors.

 Metaphors help you explain more technical services in a way that’s relatable for the prospect.
-You want to effectively communicate the value of the service or strategy in a way that the client understands.
+You want to effectively communicate the value of the service or strategy so that the client understands.